 However, parents often allow their kids to spend hours in front of a screen in this parenting style due to the lack of a proper schedule or structure.

 9. Bribery on the parents’ behalf to get things done by their kids

 Owing to the lack of any standard of acceptable behavior, children of permissive parents tend to be relatively non-compliant.

 To make them do something that their parents want them to do, whether it’s homework or a chore, they’re often bribed by their parents with gifts or money.

 10. Children’s freedom is more important than their sense of responsibility

-But owing to the very low demandingness of indulgent parents, their child’s freedom is more important than their sense of responsibility.
+But owing to the very low demandingness of indulgent parenting styles, thechild’s freedom is more important than the parent’s sense of responsibility.

 11. Unregulated diets

 This characteristic to understand what is permissive parenting goes hand-in-hand with excessive screen time.
 The lack of structure or discipline is also seen when it comes to the diets of such children.